Latin American and Caribbean Studies - Requirements

 To earn a 15 credit Latin American and Caribbean Studies minor, students (1) complete four three-credit courses and one capstone seminar, and (2) must demonstrate proficiency in one of the following languages: Spanish, French, or Portuguese.
-The four courses, from a range of eleven disciplines, must be exclusively or substantially concerned with Latin American and/or the Caribbean.
+The four courses, from a range of fifteen disciplines, must be exclusively or substantially concerned with Latin American and/or the Caribbean.
 A maximum of 3 courses from any one discipline may be counted toward the minor.
-A Capstone Seminar, selected from LAC 300, 301, and 302 is required of all minors in their junior or senior year.
+A Capstone Seminar, selected from LAC 300, 301, 373 and 399 is required of all minors in their junior or senior year.

-Student may demonstrate language proficiency when they pass SP 211, FR 211, PG 211 or a competency exam in any of these three languages.
+Student may demonstrate language proficiency when they pass SP 211, FR 211, or PG 211.

-Students are also encouraged to do an internship in a Latin American or Caribbean country (see LAC 373) description in Course Offerings).
+Students are also encouraged to do an internship in a Latin American or Caribbean country (see LAC 373 description in Course Offerings).
 Funding assistance for internships and research abroad is available through inquiry with the LACS Program directors.